CryptosOdysseus/AALE-Contributions/DRAFT-groomed-inventor-AAS .md

 … and then, in order to achieve that, _**one obligated point of passage might be to sort out how the various bodies of (human) Law figure and converge in a B/L/T/ construct.**_

-And possibly also include ethical regulatory frameworks as a sort of (set of) additional functions on top of that B/L/T/ construct, in ways that are flexible, adaptable, evolutive, and most importantly, system- and context- dependent, rather than arbitrarily super-imposed.
+_And possibly also include ethical regulatory frameworks as a sort of (set of) additional functions on top of that B/L/T/ construct, in ways that are flexible, adaptable, evolutive, and most importantly, system- and context- dependent, rather than arbitrarily super-imposed._

 In Brenden’s words:
 >At some point we will come to understand how the bodies of Law meet {computationally}

 #

-**on dangers of simplistic views of rules for machines in a context of legal & ethical "control" or lack thereof-**
+_**On some dangers of simplistic views of rules for machines in a context of legal & ethical "control" or lack thereof-**_

-This below bit isn't related to above Inventor-AI-AAS example, however the notion of control and rules for machine is.
+This below bit isn't related to above Inventor-AI-AAS example, _however the notion of control and rules for machine is._

-We have had these discussions with Brenden a number of times, about the notions of _“controlling”_ or even _“intervening in the execution process”_ of AAEs for example for legal and/or ethical purposes.
+We have had these discussions with Brenden a number of times, about the notions of _“controlling”_ or even _“intervening in the execution process”_ of AASs for example for legal and/or ethical purposes.
 This latest exchange was referring to this particular recent piece from a certain well-known MSM outlet [Tech Tent: Robot rules for any Tom, Dick or Harry] (https://www.bbc.co.uk/news/technology-49204682) but remarks apply to a larger context.

 In Brenden’s words, that we (Chris) totally second: